 Small steps seem like a slow road, but I promise, they work.
 Three years ago, I was a writer with spec scripts, no track record and not a single published clip.
 Now I have a personal website with a long list of articles as well as radio and podcast interviews.
 My pile of completed scripts continues to rise, and my novel has gained the interest of agents even before its completion.

-That girl who was crying on the bathroom floor would never have dreamed she’d be writing with a Pulitzer Prize winner.
+That girl who was crying on the bathroom floor would never have dreamed she'd be writing with a Pulitzer Prize-winning author.